 In conclusion, we know that the chosen method isn’t always ideal, but we try to improve it.
 Whenever we negotiate with a provider, we ask them to make the best effort to implement a user-friendly and “school-friendly” method of authentication.
 This might be a good time to remind you that the databases subscribed by the library are meant to help you with your academic education and are NOT meant to provide free data to the company you are working for during your internships.
 It’s harder for us to negotiate good resources when the providers are afraid that students in internships will share their privileges with their employers.
 Therefore, in a nutshell, whatever the authentication method is, don’t share your password with anyone!

-“médiathèque numérique” allows you to select and watch video contents whenever
+Vod or “médiathèque numérique” allows you to select and watch video contents whenever you choose.

-It’s very simple: on the library website, choose “médiatheque numérique” on the
+How to access?
+It’s very simple: on the library website, choose “médiatheque numérique” on the databases tab.

 Mildred , a woman whose daughter was raped and killed a few months before the film begins, isfurious and frustrated by the police’s results.
 As the latter have no leads, she decides to rent three abandoned billboards near her home and posts the following messages on them : RAPED WHILE DYING », « AND STILL NO ARRESTS » et « HOW COME, CHIEF WILLOUGHBY? »